meitneshi/challenge-documentation/docs/how-does-it-work.md

 It is used to create the challenge container and retrieve your specifications regarding the language and file target.

 ```
+version: 1.0 # You have to increase it if you have changed something in your code
 name: code_halloween_candy # your challenge name.
 MUST be equal to the challenge folder
 label: Halloween Candy # your challenge label
 description: Help your brother split his halloween candy # your challenge description, in english